goit/setup-resharper/README.md

 - uses: actions/checkout@master
 - uses: goit/setup-resharper@v1
   with:
-    version: '2020.1'
+    version: '2021.2'
 - run: InspectCode <solution file>
 ```

+## Note

+Use `goit/setup-resharper@v1` for ReSharper CTL 2020.1 and older releases.

+The download address changed and `goit/setup-resharper@v2` supports ReSharper CTL 2020.2 and newer.

 ## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+Scripts and documentation in this project are released under the [MIT License](LICENSE)